Budgeting basics

 Budget model description

-The current model incorporates three primary components:
+The model incorporates three primary components:

 • Academic and ancillary units

-faculties, schools and ancillary units, to which revenues are directly allocated in support of teaching, research and service activities.
+Faculties, schools and ancillary units, to which revenues are directly allocated in support of teaching, research and service activities.

 • Central support units